 And there’s that look of total confusion again…

 Within my social circle, I'm the resident Dr. Evil of the group.
-The reason why they’re all standing around laughing right now, is because they’re referring to the time I refused to sell one of them an engagement ring.
+The guy they come to for relationship tips and engagement rings, not necessarily in that order.

 As you might imagine, the story gets better and more elaborate every time they tell it.
-However, it's undeniable, I did emphatically refuse to sell one of my best friends an engagement ring.
+However, it's undeniable, and I did emphatically refuse to sell one of my best friends an engagement ring.

-Believe me, I had my reasons.
+Believe me; I had my reasons.
 Not the least of which was that I thought that the woman he wanted to marry was a real bitch.
 Perhaps that wasn't one of my finest moments.

 Being the good friend that I am, when my friend marched into my store and announced his intentions, I told him: